catenglaender/public-notes/ILIAS-development/2023/Complex-forms/Optional-sections-in-complex-forms.md

 ILIAS 9 has UI components called Optional Group and Switchable Group that can reveal further input fields when a checkbox or radio button is ticked.
 This UI component is not widely used yet and there are many legacy modules where this feature could only be utilized after a switch to the new UI framework.

 These components could be a very important tool when dealing with advanced and branching form options.
-[^10B]

 ## Wizards for filling out in sequence

 ## Optimized for viewing and checking

 ## Multi-column approaches

-[^1]: Ciprian Borodescu.
+[^intro-user-graph]: Ciprian Borodescu.
 A gentle introduction to orchestrating intelligent journeys with User Intent Graphs.
 February 13, 2022 https://uxdesign.cc/a-gentle-introduction-to-orchestrating-intelligent-journeys-with-user-intent-graphs-503192a637e2 visited November 29, 2023.
-[^2]: Jakob Nielsen.
+[^nielsen_mental-models]: Jakob Nielsen.
 Mental Models. nngroup.com.
 October 17, 2010. https://www.nngroup.com/articles/mental-models/ visited November 29, 2023.
-[^3]: Designlab.com.
+[^designlabs_tricks]: Designlab.com.
 Form UI Design: 36 Tips & Best Practices.
 June 16, 2022. https://designlab.com/blog/form-ui-design-best-practices/ visited November 29, 2023.
-[^3B]: Luke Wroblewski.
+[^web-form-design_ebay]: Luke Wroblewski.
 Web Form Design - Filling in the Blanks.
 Rosenfeld Media.
 Brooklyn, New York.
 2008; p.
 233.
-[^4]: DHIS2 Documentation.
+[^dhis2-doc]: DHIS2 Documentation.
 Forms. https://ui.dhis2.nu/principles/forms/ visited November 29, 2023.
-[^5]: Wroblewski.
+[^web-form-design_318]: Wroblewski.
 Web Form Design - Filling in the Blanks. p.
 318.
-[^6]: Wroblewski.
+[^web-form-design_320]: Wroblewski.
 Web Form Design - Filling in the Blanks. p.
 320.
-[^7]: Dustin Horstmann.
+[^conditional-form-field]: Dustin Horstmann.
 Conditional Form Field with Bootstrap.
 February 26, 2018. https://codepen.io/horstmannd/pen/jZeXev screen recording from November 29, 2023.
-[^8]: Wroblewski.
+[^web-form-design_286]: Wroblewski.
 Web Form Design - Filling in the Blanks. p.
 286.
-[^9]: Wroblewski.
+[^web-form-design_287]: Wroblewski.
 Web Form Design - Filling in the Blanks. p.
 287.
-[^10]: Luke Wroblewski.
+[^testing-accordion-forms]: Luke Wroblewski.
 Testing Accordion Forms.
 A List Apart - Issue 314.
 September 21, 2010. https://alistapart.com/article/testing-accordion-forms/ visited on December 4, 2023.
-[^11]: Jamie Holst.
+[^holst_accordion-ux]: Jamie Holst.
 Accordion UX: The Pitfalls of Inline Accordion and Tab Designs.
 Baymard Institute.
 October 21, 2014 https://baymard.com/blog/accordion-and-tab-design visited December 4, 2023.